QualiSystems/cloudshell-help/docs/devguide/developing-shells/debug-shell-driver-commands.md

 </drivers>
 ```

-Once you’ve set the *runFromLocalProject* attribute to true you’ll be able to use the IDE’s **Attach to Process** feature to debug your code, set breakpoints etc.
+Once you’ve set the *runFromLocalProject* attribute to true you’ll be able to use the IDE's **Attach to Process** feature to debug your code, set breakpoints etc.

 One additional issue you may run into is that by the time you’re attaching to the Python process the command is already past the point you need to debug.
 In other words, the Python function doesn’t ‘wait’ for you to attach it.
 This can become critical if you need to debug the driver ‘initialize’ function or some basic setup code.
 To help solve that problem, there is another attribute you can choose to set called ‘waitForDebugger’.
 Setting that attribute to true will actually cause the driver to pause after its been launched, before even running the *initialize* function, and wait for a debugger to attach to it.